HomeStyle Refresh Mortgage Fact Sheet

 • looking to improve the comfort and safety of their current home

-• refi customers having existing energy improvement debt to pay off
+• refi customers with existing energy improvement debt to pay off

-The lender reviews the energy report, when required, and works with the borrower to determine the cost of the improvements to be included in the mortgage.
-The lender must determine that the LTV ratio does not exceed the allowable LTV per the Eligibility Matrix by dividing the loan amount (including the cost of the energy improvements) by the lesser of the “as completed” appraised value of the property or the sum of the purchase price of the property and the cost of the energy-related improvements.
+The lender works with the borrower to determine the cost of the improvements to be included in the mortgage.
+The lender must determine that the LTV ratio does not exceed the allowable LTV per the Eligibility Matrix by dividing the loan amount (including the cost of the energy improvements) by the lesser of the “as completed” appraised value of the property or the sum of the purchase price of the property and the cost of the improvements.
 For a refinance transaction, the LTV ratio is determined using the “as completed” appraised value when the mortgage is being delivered prior to completion of the improvements or using the appraised value of the property if the appraisal was completed after completion of the improvements.

-View the full list of HomeStyle Energy FAQs.
+View the full list of HomeStyle Refresh FAQs.